Easy Small Space Garden Ideas For Patios, Porches, And Small Yards

 Material

 Now, this is a bit of “do as I say, not always as I do.”
-I’ll plant in just about anything!
-And if the container doesn’t have built-in drainage, I’ll often add empty nursery pots to the bottom to create a buffer so water can drain away from the plant’s roots.
-It’s an easy fix and works like a charm.
+I’ve planted in just about everything.
+If a container doesn’t have drainage holes, I’ll often add empty nursery pots to the bottom to create space for excess water.
+It’s a simple fix that works well.

-In late spring until the early frost, our patio is filled with an assortment of floral container gardens surrounding our seating area.
-They bring so much life and color to the space and are such a joy to care for.
+From late spring until early fall, our patio is filled with containers of all shapes and sizes.
+They bring so much life and color to the space and are one of my favorite ways to garden.

 Growing Vegetables In Containers